asish012/aws-solution-architect-associate/class-notes-cloudguru/quiz.md

 **RedShift**
 To enable access to the cluster from SQL client tools via JDBC or ODBC, you use security groups:
-- If you are using the EC2-Classic platform for your Amazon Redshift cluster, you must use Amazon Redshift security groups.
+- If you are using the _EC2-Classic_ platform for your Amazon Redshift cluster, you must use _Amazon Redshift security groups_.
-- If you are using the EC2-VPC platform for your Amazon Redshift cluster, you must use VPC security groups.
+- If you are using the _EC2-VPC_ platform for your Amazon Redshift cluster, you must use _VPC security groups_.

 _Snapshot_:
 Automated snapshots are enabled by default when you create a cluster.
 Amazon Redshift stores these snapshots internally in Amazon S3 by using an encrypted Secure Sockets Layer (SSL) connection.

 **Auto Scaling Group**
 - It ensures that the Auto Scaling group does not launch or terminate additional EC2 instances before the previous scaling activity takes effect.